ubports/autopilot/docs/tutorial/advanced_autopilot.rst

 Custom Assertions
 =================

-Autopilot provides additional custom assertion methods within AutopilotTestCase base class.
+Autopilot provides additional custom assertion methods within :class:`~autopilot.testcase.AutopilotTestCase` base class.
 These assertion methods can be used for validating the visible window stack and also properties on objects whose attributes do not have the **wait_for** method, such as :py:mod:`~autopilot.process.Window` objects.

 :py:mod:`autopilot.testcase.AutopilotTestCase.assertVisibleWindowStack`